MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/indicatorview.md

 ## Change indicator shape

-The `IndicatorView` class has a `IndicatorsShape` property, which indicates the shape of the indicators.
+The `IndicatorView` class has an `IndicatorsShape` property, which determines the shape of the indicators.
 This property can be set to one of the `IndicatorShape` enumeration members:

 - `Circle` specifies that the indicator shapes will be circular.
 This is the default value of the `IndicatorView.IndicatorsShape` property.
 - `Square` indicates that the indicator shapes will be square.